Search and Destroy (Thirty Seconds to Mars song)

 "Search and Destroy" is a song recorded by American rock band Thirty Seconds to Mars, for their third studio album This Is War.
 It appears as the ninth track on the album.
 Written by lead vocalist Jared Leto, the song was released as a promotional single to UK radio on October 25, 2010.
 The track was produced by Flood and 30 Seconds to Mars, and was originally not going to be on the album because the song was so hard to mix.

 Background and recording

 The song includes a heavy contribution from the band's fans, captured singing a chorus created from layers of the band's Summit recordings.

 While doing an exclusive track by track album preview, Jared told MusicRadar:

 Live performances

-"Search and Destroy" was a regular on setlists during the Into the Wild and Closer to the Edge tours, after This Is War had released.
+"Search and Destroy" was a regular on setlists during the Into the Wild and Closer to the Edge tours, after This Is War had been released.
 When played live, guitars and bass are tuned to Eb standard (low to high: Eb-Ab-Db-Gb-Bb-Eb).